BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 8 ---

-![A minimalist text logo for the Joint Committee of the European Supervisory Authorities, displayed in a grey sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![A side-by-side presentation of the logos for the European Securities and Markets Authority (ESMA) on the left, and the European Insurance and Occupational Pensions Authority (EIOPA) on the right.
-The ESMA logo features its acronym within a circle of blue stars, while the EIOPA logo has a modern blue graphic above its name.

-esma
-European Securities and Markets Authority eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial screenshot showing the title "THE RISK FACTORS GUIDELINES" above the logo of the European Banking Authority (EBA).
-The EBA logo is a blue rectangle with the acronym "EBA" in large white letters on the left, which has a wavy line pattern.
-To the right, the full name "EUROPEAN BANKING AUTHORITY" is written in smaller white text.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)

 b) the customer’s and the customer’s beneficial owner’s reputation; and
 c) the customer’s and the customer’s beneficial owner’s nature and behaviour.